achuza/resume/resume-josh.md

 **Staff IT Systems Administrator**
 **September 2021 - September 2023**

-- Architected and deployed an enterprise-scale Horizon Virtual Desktop Platform with Nvidia GRID, integrating App Volume and Dynamic Environment Manager for OT systems.
+- Architected and deployed an enterprise-scale VMWare and Horizon Virtual Desktop Platform with Nvidia GRID, integrating App Volume and Dynamic Environment Manager for OT systems.
 - Built and maintained virtual and physical server infrastructure.
 - Successfully implemented a One way trust domain for secure authentication within a protected subnet.
 - Converted the Normal site to the Avigilon badging system and integrated it with LDAP.